thehig/anchor-to-markdown/readme.md

 * Wrap your copied divs into a single html page
 * Save the HTML into `./data/target.html`

-#### Converting HTML to Markdown
+##### Converting HTML to Markdown

 * Create a `./data/config.json` file to specify your include regexes, exclude regexes, file inputs & outputs
 * Navigate to the root of the project and run `npm install` followed by `npm start`

 **Simplest (useful) config.json possible:**

-> Will extract all anchors, convert to object format, remove items with unknown hostname and output to markdown file
+> Will extract all anchors, convert to object format and output to markdown file

 ```json
 {